 In most cases, the person with Down Syndrome must work full-time.
 With most group employer carriers, that requirement is a minimum of 30 hours per week.
 As you are aware, many people with Down Syndrome do work, but likely not as much as 30 hours per week.

 Nevertheless, this might be an option if your loved one qualifies.
-However, if not, we still have options for you as you can read next.
+However, if not, we still have options.

 Guaranteed issue life insurance is likely the option for your loved one with Down Syndrome.
 What is guaranteed issue life insurance coverage?
 Here it is in a nutshell:

-- a whole life insurance plan with a small death benefit, usually not more than $25,000.
+- Typically, a whole life insurance plan with a small death benefit, usually not more than $25,000.

 - no health questions.
-Just a couple of administrative questions to answer.
+Just have a couple of administrative questions to answer.

 - a waiting period on the death benefit.
 More on that in a minute.

 These plans are good for people with moderate to severe medical conditions.
 As I mentioned earlier, these types of policies have, what I call, a “waiting period” on the death benefit.